Tingkhong

 Tingkhong is a town of Dibrugarh district of Assam state in northeast India.
 Administratively Tingkhong is located within Dibrugarh district and is today an important tea cultivation and oil exploration area of Assam.
 Tingkhong is approximately 80 km from Dibrugarh by road towards south-east and approximately 70 km from Tinsukia (locally pronounced as Tinicukeeya) towards south.
 The nearest airport is Dibrugarh located at a distance of approximately 70 km and nearest small railway station is at Naharkatia town.
 Urban areas close to Tingkhong are Naharkatiya - 20 km, Duliajan - 33 km, Sonari - 18 km, Moran - 37 km, etc. by roadways.

 History

-It is said that Suhungmung built the town of Tingkhong, settled a number of Ahom princes.
-Henceforth it became the residence of the Tungkhungia ahom princes.
+It is said that Suhungmung (1497–1539) built the town of Tingkhong, settled a number of Ahom princes from Mongkawng (present-day Kachin state of Myanmar).
+Henceforth it became the residence of the Tungkhungia Ahom princes (1681 - 1838).
 Gadadhar Singha had famously built here the Rahdoi pukhuri here.

 Geography

 Tingkhong is located at 27.13°N 95.10°E. It has an average elevation of 116 metres (381 feet).